TensioDay Plus ABPM (Ambulatory Blood Pressure Monitoring)

 - SBPao – the central systolic blood pressure (mmHg) is – in normal conditions – physiologically lower than the peripheral (brachial) blood pressure.
 Increased central (aortic) blood pressure causes increased cardiac after load and pressure load on the central vessels (coronary arteries, carotid arteries and the aorta).

 According to scientific evidence, knowledge of the central blood pressure is more significant than that of the conventional brachial blood pressure values regarding the gradually developing cardiovascular events and the damages sustained by the organs.

 Interestingly, the central blood pressure value can be higher than the brachial value if the aortic wall is stiffer than the brachial one.
-A recent study showed that in this case the atherosclerotic cardiovascular diseases develop more frequently.
+The study referenced below showed that in this case the atherosclerotic cardiovascular diseases develop more frequently.

 Moreover, the central blood pressure is more informative than the brachial blood pressure in the management of hypertension because the applied drugs have a different influence on the peripheral and the central blood pressure.

 First the normal brachial blood pressure was measured on a patient.
-However, after supplementing the evaluation with the measurement of central blood pressure, the obtained aortic pressure value was higher than in the first step, referring to increased central pressure load, which can lead to left ventricle hypertension, vascular hypertrophy and can trigger plaque formation.
+However, after supplementing the evaluation with the measurement of central blood pressure, the obtained aortic pressure value was higher than the brachial one, referring to increased central pressure load, which can lead to left ventricle hypertension, vascular hypertrophy and can trigger plaque formation.